Azure/azure-sdk-for-js/sdk/keyvault/keyvault-secrets/README.md

 `setSecret` assigns a provided value to the specified secret name.
 If a secret with the same name already exists, then a new version of the secret is created.
-You can also send secret attributes to this method.

 ```javascript
 const secretName = "MySecretName";